Virtua Fighter (video game): Ports

 Electronic Gaming Monthly scored the 32X version 30.5 out of 40 (average 7.625 out of 10), calling it an excellent conversion given the system it's on, but dated next to the graphically superior Saturn version and especially Virtua Fighter Remix, both of which had already been released.
 GamePro also noted that the 32X version suffers from more slowdown and fewer polygons than the Saturn version, as well as "tinny sound quality", but praised the additional options not included in the Saturn version and rated it as an overall strong port.
 A critic for Next Generation similarly said that the 32X version is not as impressive looking as the Saturn version but has more options and fewer glitches, making it an overall excellent port.
 He argued that the game was not worth buying a 32X for, since the system was not powerful enough to handle ports of Virtua Fighter Remix or Virtua Fighter 2 (which was soon to be released for the Saturn), but that it was an essential purchase for those who already own a 32X.

-In 1995, Flux magazine rated the arcade version 16th in its Top 100 Video Games.
-At the time they called Virtua Fighter: "The most satisfying fighter in existence."
+In 1995, Flux rated the arcade version 16th in its Top 100 Video Games.
+At the time, they called Virtua Fighter: "The most satisfying fighter in existence."
 In 1996, Computer Gaming World declared Virtua Fighter PC the 121st-best computer game ever released.
-In 1996, GamesMaster ranked Virtua Fighter 8th on their "The GamesMaster Saturn Top 10."
+In 1996, GamesMaster ranked Virtua Fighter eighth on their "The GamesMaster Saturn Top 10."